Dusan95z/1-GuessMyNumber/README.md

 1 - Guess My Number

-Project done with HTML, CSS and Vanilla Javascript.
-Focus on DOM manipulation.
+Project done with HTML, CSS and Vanilla Javascript, focus on DOM manipulation.